Arnav12saxena/cattle-detection-classification/README.md

 This project addresses these issues through a **two-stage workflow**:

-### 1️⃣ YOLOv8x (COCO pretrained)
+### 🐮 YOLOv8x (COCO pretrained)
 Used only as a detector to crop cattle from raw images.

-### 2️⃣ EfficientNetV2-S
+### 🌾 EfficientNetV2-S
 Fine-tuned for multi-class Indian cattle breed classification.

 This is one of the few experimental works focusing on **Indian indigenous breeds**.

 ---

-## 🎯 2.
-Experimental Objective
+# 🎯 Experimental Objective

-The objective was to build a robust end-to-end pipeline that can:
+The goal was to build a robust end-to-end pipeline that can:

-1. Detect cattle in real-world images
+- Detect cattle in real-world images
-2. Generate consistent YOLO-based crops
+- Generate consistent YOLO-based crops
-3. Classify breeds using EfficientNetV2-S
+- Classify breeds using EfficientNetV2-S
-4. Handle non-ideal conditions
+- Handle non-ideal conditions
-5. Check feasibility for field deployment
+- Test feasibility of field deployment

-### 🐄 Not Attempted: Body Condition Score (BCS)
+### ⚠️ Not Attempted: Body Condition Score (BCS)
-BCS requires side-view datasets + pose estimation + BCS labels.
+BCS requires side-view images, pose estimation, and labeled BCS datasets.
-Since these were not available, BCS evaluation was not performed.
+These were not available.

 ---

-## 🗂 3.
-Dataset Description
+# 🗂 Dataset Description

-### 3.1 Source
+### 📥 Source
 Kaggle: **Indian Bovine Breeds Dataset**
 Contains both cattle and buffalo images.

-### 3.2 Raw Dataset Problems
+### ⚠️ Raw Dataset Problems
 - Mixed buffalo and cow species
 - Class imbalance
 - Partial-body visibility